MuddyHope/PCB-Fault-Detector/README.md

 Notebook to compile and execute the code.

 The entire project contains three major files:
-1. final_code.ipynb - Main code, to define and write code for the model
+1. main.ipynb - Main code, to define and write code for the model
 2. Prediction.ipynb - Prediction algorithm
-3. Flask.ipynb - - Web based micro-server application to host the model online
+3. server.ipynb - - Web based micro-server application to host the model online

 -------------------------------------------------------------------------------------------------------------------